GT4 European Series: Similar series

 Since the introduction of the GT4 European Cup, the GT4 class of cars have been expanded to various national series.
 The British GT Championship and Belgian GT Championship allow GT4 and Super Sport class cars to compete alongside the GT3 class, while the stand-alone Dutch GT4 Championship ran its first season of competition 2009.
 The Spanish GT Cup Open Europe series also allows GT4 cars to compete with one-make cars.
 A GT4 championship plans to be run in Brazil in 2010.
 Norway introduced a national championship called GTF in 2014 featuring GT4 regulated cars.
-The Super Taikyu Series in Japan also includes a GT4 class called ST-Z. The United States-based ACCUS offers the GT4 America Series promoted by SRO and sanctioned by the United States Auto Club for one-hour sprint races, and the Michelin Pilot Challenge sanctioned by the International Motor Sports Association for longer races (2-4 hours).
+The Super Taikyu Series in Japan also includes a GT4 class called ST-Z. The United States–based ACCUS offers the GT4 America Series promoted by SRO and sanctioned by the United States Auto Club for one-hour sprint races, and the Michelin Pilot Challenge sanctioned by the International Motor Sports Association for longer races (2-4 hours).

+Circuits

+Bold denotes a circuit will be used in the 2025 season.
+Italic denotes a future circuit will be used in the 2026 season.